 Have you booked your flight yet?

 My mother, sister, and I chose Belize for our very first mother-daughter trip and couldn’t have asked for a better experience.
 Although this is a country that commonly flies under the radar, it is poised for a tourist explosion.
+There are so many reasons why Belize should be on your bucket list!
 I encourage you to give it a second glance before everyone else does!

 Below are my recommendations to help you create an unforgettable Belize itinerary.